 Contract errors and/or omissions were the top cause of disputes in North America last year, followed by poor contract administration, which was trailed by failure on the part of an owner, contractor or subcontractor to understand or comply with contractual obligations.

 Social infrastructure and the public sector collectively saw the most disputes while the transportation sector saw the second most.

-Keep reading this article at: http://www.constructiondive.com/news/can-contractors-force-a-written-decision-on-a-claim/505464/
+Keep reading this article at: https://www.constructiondive.com/news/report-contract-disputes-are-getting-longer-more-complex/527970/